rothlmar/rothlmar.github.com/_drafts/great_days_out.md

 {% include images.html align="left" indices="1,2,3,4"%}

+We've been in the UK for several months now; I would even say that we're mostly settled.
+Really, the one thing we hav

 * bed races redux: June 8
 * rowing world cup: June 22
 * windsor castle: June 22
+* fourth of july: duh
 * great yorkshire show: July 10
-* fourth of july: duh